Justice-Reaper/Justice-Reaper.github.io/_tabs/en/about.md

 order: 4
 ---

-Let me introduce myself, I'm Sergio, I'm 24 years old, and I've always been passionate about computers.
+Let me introduce myself.
+I'm Sergio, 24 years old, and I've always been passionate about computers.
 However, it wasn't until five years ago that I decided to pursue this field professionally.
-To get started, I completed an associate's degree in Multiplatform Application Development, where I built desktop and mobile applications with Java
+As a first step, I completed an associate's degree in Multiplatform Application Development, where I built desktop and mobile applications with Java

 Later, I leaned toward offensive cybersecurity because it's the area I find most fulfilling.
-I created a personal blog where I share write-ups and articles about PortSwigger labs, HackTheBox machines, and my exam prep.
+I created a personal blog where I share write-ups and articles about PortSwigger labs, HackTheBox, and my exam prep.
 Currently, I have over 300 published articles and post regularly.
+I've also completed 90 HackTheBox machines.
 This year, I plan to earn my CPTS and OSCP certifications

-Throughout my journey in this field, I've encountered tasks I found tedious or repetitive.
-To address this, I've developed several tools using Bash, Python, and Java to automate these processes, allowing me to focus on what matters most
+Throughout my journey in this field, I've encountered tasks that I find tedious or repetitive.
+To address this, I've developed several tools using Bash, Python, and Java to automate them, allowing me to focus on what matters most

+Beyond that, I contribute to the [Arch User Repository (AUR)](https://aur.archlinux.org/packages?K=justice-reaper&SeB=m) by uploading my own packages, something I started doing after compiling a kernel module to fix a microphone bug on my laptop

 When it comes to languages, I believe they're essential in this field.
-That's why I earned my Cambridge B2 certificate last year, and I'll start preparing for a French B1 certificate next year
+That's why I earned my English B2 certificate last year, and I'll start preparing for a French B1 certificate next year

 ## About Me 🚀